| Read Time: 4 minutes

 You also don’t have to be the person harassed to maintain a legal action.
 If harassment of another person affects you, you could have a claim.

-Can I Sue for Workplace Bullying?
+Can You Sue For Workplace Bullying?

 However, federal employees can bring workplace bullying lawsuits only after they have followed the steps to make an administrative complaint with the federal Equal Employment Opportunity (EEO) office.